DaiSugi01/Queens-game/README.md

 ## Project management

-We used github project (Kanban) for scheduling and used the agile style.
-This makes the project complete efficently and remote work.
+We used the GitHub project (Kanban feature) for scheduling and followed the agile style.
+This makes the project complete efficiently with even remote work.

 ![Schedules](https://raw.githubusercontent.com/cookie777/images/main/works/2021-05-Queens-Game/management-kanban.webp)